Help

 3. Select [Posts] and export

-※ If you are using custom post types, enable the “Allow export” option in the CPT UI settings.
+※If you are using Custom Post Types, please enable "Allow Export" in the CPT UI settings.

 Is this possible?